NuevoFoundation/workshops/content/english/debugging/04-identify-the-problem3.md

 While the program is paused, you can see the values of variables.
 The print command evaluates an expression and prints it.
 For instance, `print hi` will print the variable `hi`.
 You can get more elaborate than that by using entire expressions - `print hi + 2` will evaluate `hi + 2` and print it.

-You can manually step through your code by calling `next` (or `n`), which will tell the debugger to advance to the next line of code *without jumping into a function call*.
+You can manually step through your code by calling `next` (or `n`), which will tell the debugger to advance to the next line of code **without jumping into a function call**.
 A related command is `step`, which will move the debugger to the first line of code in a function call.
 You can try it out by creating a breakpoint within the `quicksort` function, and try either using `next` or `step` to see which line of code you'll land on next.

 If you want to have your code continue running until the next breakpoint, you can use the `continue` (or `c`) command.
 Finally, to delete a breakpoint, you can use the `delete` (or `d`) command followed by the breakpoint number, which you see when you set the breakpoint.

 Another useful command to know is `bt` or `backtrace`.
-This shows you the calling stack, or which functions were called in order to get to the line of code the program is halted on.
-This can be helpful in tracking execution order and finding control flow bugs.
+This shows you the calling stack, or which functions were called to get to the line of code the program is halted on.
+This can help track the execution order and find control flow bugs.
 It also works well to find out how a program crashed by seeing the functions that led up to the crash.

 There are plenty of commands GDB offers.
-We recommend using a cheatsheeet that you can find online.
-These cheat sheets work:
+We recommend using a cheat sheet that you can find online.

 * [Reference 1](https://gist.github.com/rkubik/b96c23bd8ed58333de37f2b8cd052c30)
 * [Reference 2](https://cs.brown.edu/courses/cs033/docs/guides/gdb.pdf)

 ### Planning Where to Place Breakpoints

-For this example, where is all the sorting actually taking place?
+For this example, where is all the sorting taking place?
 {{% expand "*Click to show answer*" %}}
 The sorting takes place within the `for` loop.
 Here, the elements are being moved around.